navcoin/navcoin-org/content/why-navcoin/index.md

 {{< item_container_section
     titleText="A Developer-Centric Community"
-    subtitleText="Making it easy for developers to get involved" bgPurple="true"
+    subtitleText="Making it easy for developers to get involved." bgPurple="true"
 >}}
     {{< feature